 As does the “SR40” etched on the barrel’s left side.
 While some pistoleros are put off by the oversized graphic, I reckon it’s well judged.
 I’m also down with the blacked-out barrel-borne invitation to miserly morons to read the ‘effing manual (“available free”).
 And I’ve grown to like the “loaded when up” message on the chamber indicator so much that I’m thinking about having it tattooed on my penis.
-The only false note: the SR40’s jumbotron front site.
+The only false note — the SR40’s jumbotron front site.
 Which serves its purpose well enough.
+(There is also an accessory rail that provides space for mounting lights, lasers and other tactical accessories.)

-Speaking of ergonomics, the SR40 feels as natural in the hand as a snifter of Courvoisier L’Esprit—only a lot more deadly (depending on consumption levels) and profoundly less expensive.
-Officially, the SR40 is 1.17″ wide, including the Chicklet-sized ambidextrous external safety standing proud of the handgun’s frame.
+Speaking of ergonomics, the full-size SR40 pistol feels as natural in the hand as a snifter of Courvoisier L’Esprit — only a lot more deadly (depending on consumption levels) and profoundly less expensive.
+Officially, the SR40 is 1.17-inch wide, including the Chicklet-sized ambidextrous external safety lever standing proud of the handgun‘s frame.
 Subjectively, the SR40’s exactly perfect.
-Carry gun?
+Concealed carry gun?
 Well . . .

-The SR40 is a full-figured gal.
-The gun’s grip offers more real estate than Phoenix, with an ambidextrous magazine release of sufficient size, shape and position for one-handed release.
-The SR40’s hardened stainless steel slide and 4.14″ barrel make the weapon so heavy that the website designer saw fit to put the stat well below the “other” specs: 27.25 ounces or 1.7 pounds.
+This semi-auto pistol is a full-figured gal.
+The gun’s reversible backstrap offers more real estate than Phoenix, with an ambidextrous magazine release of sufficient size, shape and position for one-handed release.
+The SR40’s hardened stainless-steel slide and 4.14-inch barrel make the weapon so heavy that the website designer saw fit to put the stat well below the “other” specs: 27.25 ounces or 1.7 pounds.
 Unloaded.

 If you’re looking for a handgun that makes firing a .40-caliber bullet feel like unleashing a 9mm projectile, you can stop now.
 The Ruger’s extra weight and reduced slide velocity remove much of the round’s reviled snap.
 What’s more, the SR40 provides greater stopping power than the SR9 without a major loss of capacity: 15+1 vs. 17+1 cartridges.
 Other than ammo cost, hey, why not?

 Trigger quality.
-The Ruger SR40’s game-on button is grittier than a John Wayne cowboy.
+The striker-fired Ruger SR40’s game-on button is grittier than a John Wayne cowboy.
 The SR40’s trigger also stacks like a forklift at an Amazon.com warehouse.
-It has all the travel of a Springfield XD—with none of the Croat’s predictable smoothness.
+The trigger pull has all the travel of a Springfield XD — with none of the Croat’s predictable smoothness.
 And the breaking point is as hard to predict as my next simile.
 Harder.

 Is the Ruger’s graunchy trigger a deal breaker?
 In a combat situation, trigger finesse is not exactly priority one.
 So if you’re shopping for reasonably accurate, aesthetically appealing .40-caliber handgun, the SR40 proves the truth of the old SNL line “It’s better to look good than to feel good.”